 I am sure that ALL of you have heard of Yarndale before.
 The first Yarndale was held in 2013.
 I have only attended it once before (two years ago).
 You can read my post about it HERE.

 Yarndale always has a theme.
-Every year, they get people to submit hundreds and thousands of crochet items to adorn the show with:
+Every year, they get people to submit hundreds and thousands of crochet items to adorn the show with.
+Through these projects, they have raised thousands of pounds for charity.

 On Saturday, I managed to grab a couple of hours to walk around.
 My favourite part of the show remains the gorgeous mandala wall my own personal (gifted) mandala wall is a replica of.